quat1024/garden/garden/another-datagen.md

 - It is a lot more fun to use datagen when it's split out from the game and doesn't require waiting 100 years for the game to start.
 - Serializing your own json isn't that hard.
 In particular you don't need to write a deserializer which simplifies things a lot
 - Can lead to happy accidents like, well fuck if datagenning this is as easy as loading it at runtime, might as well try and make it loadable through a resourcepack

+# Holder-baded registration

+Addendum.

+There's a vanilla class called `Holder<T>` which pairs together a registry, an ID, and *possibly* an object of type `T` corresponding to that ID.
+Unbound holders do not contain a T and crash when trying to retrieve it.
+Bound holders do contain such a T.

+In neoforge, many modders use the `DeferredRegister<T>` utility.
+You pass it a block ID and a block constructor, and in one step it creates an unbound `Holder` for the block, creates a task to construct/register the block at the appropriate time, and binds the holder to the block immediately atter registering it.
+These holders are then stuck into an easily accessible class where it's easy to grab the block ID throughout the project.
+(Older versions of forge which predated `Holder` had the same idea.)

+The problem is that when you use a `Gen` system, the block constructor call is deep inside your `Gen` code so it can't be colocated with the holder pile.
+Instead, I propose a holder-first approach to doing your registration: instead of using DeferredRegister to create holders, just create unbound holders, and when you construct and register content, immediately bind them to all relevant holders.

+Because an unbound holder doesn't require a block constructor (it doesn't really know *what* it's registering yet), you regain the ability to stick them in convenient places.

+Go a step further and make your `register` method take `(Holder, T)` instead of `(Registry, ResourceLocation, T)`.
+Registration then becomes a problem about "binding holders" instead of a problem about "associating ids with things".
+Small mindset shift.

+In my project i actually created a clone of vanilla holder called `Latch` but only because I don't trust mojang to keep it around.
+I could experiment with the vanilla class.